List of political parties in Indonesia: Parties participating only in 1999 elections

 Several parties claimed inheritance from former political parties existing prior to the New Order era, resulting in parties sharing similar political party names, with faction names as the only characteristics that made those parties distinct from each other.
-Example on this case was on claimants to the heritage of the former Indonesian National Party (PNI) and Masyumi Party.
+Example on this case was on claimants to the heritage of the former Indonesian National Party (PNI), Indonesian Islamic Union Party (PSII), League of Supporters of Indonesian Independence (IPKI), Masyumi Party, and Murba Party.

 Most of the parties failed to gain even a single seat due to lack of votes.
 After the new electoral law authorised the use of a parliamentary threshold to determine the division of DPR seats, those parties were forced to reorganise themselves in order to be able to register for the next 2004 election.

 Below is the list of political parties participating only in the 1999 election which failed to participate in the next 2004 election.